mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * from nonconst to const `ElementType`,

-    * from more overalignment to less overalignment, and
+    * from more over-alignment to less over-alignment, and

-    * from overalignment to no overalignment (`default_accessor`)
+    * from over-alignment to no over-alignment (`default_accessor`)

 * `explicit` converting constructor from `default_accessor`
-    lets users assert overalignment
+    lets users assert over-alignment

 * New nonmember function `is_sufficiently_aligned`
     lets users check a pointer's alignment